NUOJIN/NUOJIN.github.io/_pages/about.md

 Research Interest
 ======
 My academic pursuits range from **uncertainty quantification** to **probabilistic machine learning** and **randomized algorithm**.
-My intellectual curiosity is primarily directed toward designing algorithms to facilitate the modeling of uncertainties under high-dimensional and large-scale settings.
+I am interested in developing algorithms for uncertainty modeling and applying randomized algorithms to downscale large physical systems.

-My current research projects involve the development of **deep generative models**, such as variational auto-encoders (VAE), to efficaciously estimate the propagation of uncertainties in physical models.
+My current research projects involve applying deep generative models (e.g. variational auto-encoder) for UQ, importance sampling, and Langevin Monte Carlo.
-I am also investigating the practicalities of conducting derivative-free optimization of black-box functions through an information-theoretic approach.

 My ultimate goal is to devise novel methodologies that are well-balanced in terms of both theoretical interpretation and empirical performance, thereby contributing towards the advancement of our community.